KevinD-UP/lottie-data-model/AnimationTransformer/distJS/README.md

   lottieJsonString: string
 ): string | null;

+/* Return a JSON string representing the position of an animation in the properties panelX and panelY */ getAnimationPosition(
+  lottieJsonString: string
+): string | null;

 /* Return a JSON string representing the scale of an animation */ getScale(
   lottieJsonString: string